|18.2||How does Air Get Polluted|

-No, we don’t agree to the statement that clean water is always fit for drinking because water might appear clean but it may contains some disease causing micro-organisms and several other dissolved impurities.
-Hence, we advised to purify the water by boiling or by any purifying system before drinking it.
+No, we don’t agree to the statement that clean water is always fit for drinking because water might appear clean but it may contain some disease-causing micro-organisms and several other dissolved impurities.
+Hence, we advise purifying the water by boiling or by any purifying system before drinking it.

 The following are the measures taken by us to ensure the supply of clean water to our town resident:

 a) We clean the area around the water pipes.